Boston College Eagles women's basketball: NCAA tournament results

 The Eagles have appeared in the NCAA tournament 7 times.
 Their combined record is 9–7.

 WNIT Results

 The Eagles have appeared in the Women's National Invitational Tournament (WNIT) 3 times.
 Their combined record is 8–4.

+WBIT Results

+The Eagles have appeared in the Women's Basketball Invitation Tournament (WBIT) 1 time.
+Their combined record is 0–1.